 Directly flying to Leh, that too in winters, may trigger some acute mountain sickness issues.
 So, keep sipping black tea, black coffee, or hot honey lemon tea to combat cold and still keep your body hydrated.
 Take garlic & black pepper too as they provide warmth in the body and supports in fighting the cold.

 2. Carry good sleeping gears

-As not all hotels will be open, so you might be staying at homestays especially at Nubra, Pangong Tso, and Tso Moriri.
-Best is to carry your own sleeping bags in case you find the quilts provided by the homestay uncomfortable or inadequate.
+As not all hotels will be open, so you might be staying at homestays, especially at Nubra, Pangong Tso, and Tso Moriri.
+Best is to carry your sleeping bags if you find the quilts provided by the homestay uncomfortable or inadequate.

 3. Prepare your budget well, expect less discount from stays, taxis or food and carry enough cash

-You must prepare you budget well as both stay and taxis will charge approximately the similar amounts.
-Some stay even charge more than usual season time rates because of continuous use of heating equipment.
+You must prepare your budget well as both stay and taxis will charge approximately similar amounts.
+Some stay even charge more than usual season time rates because of the continuous use of heating equipment.